The Double Your Sustainability Blog

 Header image for an article about the next steps to take when your EcoVadis score is lower than expected, featuring the title text next to a yellow question mark icon.

-This guide gives you a calm first-response plan for the next 48 hours: triage the timing, analyse the scorecard, check whether a factual-error report or Scorecard Inquiry is appropriate, brief management, and move into a focused reassessment strategy.
+This guide gives you a calm first-response plan for a lower-than-expected EcoVadis score: triage the timing, analyse your scorecard, check whether the factual-error review route or a Scorecard Inquiry is appropriate, brief management, and then move into a focused reassessment strategy.

-Quick answer: What should you do after a lower-than-expected EcoVadis score?
+Quick answer: What should you do after an EcoVadis score lower than expected?

-• Save your scorecard and note the publication or review date.
+• Save your EcoVadis scorecard and note the publication or review date.

-• List the lowest theme scores and repeated Improvement Areas.
+• List the lowest theme scores, repeated Improvement Areas, and any rejected or uncredited evidence.

 • Review rejected or uncredited evidence before assuming the score is wrong.

-• Build a reassessment plan for the evidence, scope, coverage, or management-system gaps that remain.
+• Build an EcoVadis reassessment plan for the evidence, scope, coverage, or management-system gaps that remain.

 About 'The Answer' Series